naikshubham/Building-Webapps-with-R-Shiny/README.md

 ### Outputs and render functions
 - Render functions are used to build outputs in the server based on inputs and other things like other parts of a character string.
 - The below app outputs two different character strings, one with a question and one with the answer.
+Given they're both character strings, it's appropriate to use the renderText function to create both outputs.

 ```python
 ui <- fuildPage(